Shedless Dogs For People With Canine Allergies

 #1 Miniature Poodle

 See the above entry on Toy Poodles for more information.
-Again, basically all poodles are the same breed apart from their size difference.
+Again, all poodles are the same breed apart from their size difference.
 The one major difference is that Miniature Poodles tend to be less aggressive toward children and other dogs – likely the result of a more confident sized animal.

 They tend to be quite calm indoors if they get enough exercise.
 Poodles are number one for medium sized dogs, but since we already talked about them, we’ll proceed to a full ‘Top 5’ below.

 Miniature Poodle Size and Grooming – Miniature Poodles stand 11-15 inches tall at the shoulder.
-Weight varies (and is not a requirement for determining their ‘class’; only height is used for that), but generally they weigh around 15 pounds.
+Weight varies (and is not a requirement for determining their ‘class’; only height is used for that), but they weigh around 15 pounds.
 For grooming tips, please reference the above entry about Toy Poodles.

 #2 Portuguese Water Dogs

-After Poodles, Portuguese Water Dogs are the second most popular allergy-free medium sized dog (#49 overall), and for good reason: they have all the qualities that you’d want in a family animal.
+After Poodles, Portuguese Water Dogs are the second most popular allergy-free medium sized dog (#49 overall), and for a good reason: they have all the qualities that you’d want in a family animal.

 They are loyal, very intelligent, easy to train, careful and protective of children and they get along easily with other animals.

 The trade-off is that they are very sensitive to the attitude and tone of their owners.